ritikagr061/React.js-Learnings/README.md

 ![image](https://github.com/ritikagr061/React.js-Learnings/assets/54122273/f0554b92-e517-4491-88e6-936c77cfed99)

 <br>
-note: do not do this as this will be an infinite loop (setProduct is a state change func)
+note: do not do this as this will be an infinite loop (setProduct is a state change func) , so since after the state changes(while fetching) the page will re-render due to which fetch will be called again and this process will keep on continuing till infinity.

 ![image](https://github.com/ritikagr061/React.js-Learnings/assets/54122273/3640cd10-bf70-4a3e-8d53-7e7f43f6dfb8)